-Component Annual Performance bonus Purpose and link to strategy

-Designed to incentivise and reward for performance in the relevant year against targets and objectives linked to the delivery of the Company's strategy.

-Operation

-The annual performance bonus is subject to the achievement of targets and objectives which are agreed between the Executive Directors and the Board (following recommendations from the Committee) at the start of each financial year.

-The full amount of any performance bonus earned, which will be determined by the Committee following the end of the performance period, will ordinarily be paid in cash.
+Component Purpose and link to strategy Operation Maximum opportunity Performance measures Annual Performance bonus Designed to incentivise and reward for performance in the relevant year against targets and objectives linked to the The annual performance bonus is subject to the achievement of targets and objectives which are agreed between the Executive Directors and The maximum target bonus opportunity for Executive Directors is 75% of base salary, with a maximum bonus payout Performance is normally measured over the financial year. delivery of the Company's strategy. the Board (following recommendations from the Committee) at the start of each financial year. target opportunity.
+For the Chief Executive Officer, Performance measures and targets, including the weighting of such measures, are determined by the Board each year The full amount of any performance bonus earned, which will be determined by the Committee following the end of the performance period, will ordinarily be paid in cash. the annual performance bonus target is currently 60% of base salary (55% in 2023). (following recommendations from the Committee) taking into account the strategic priorities of the business and shareholder value.
 Payment of performance bonuses is conditional on the Executive Directors being in employment (and not having served notice of termination) as of the date of payment of the bonus.
 No deferral period applies to bonuses.

-Maximum opportunity

-The maximum target bonus opportunity for Executive Directors is 75% of base salary, with a maximum bonus payout opportunity of up to two times the target opportunity.

-For the Chief Executive Officer, the annual performance bonus target is currently 55% of base salary.

-Performance measures

-Performance is normally measured over the financial year.

-Performance measures and targets, including the weighting of such measures, are determined by the Board each year (following recommendations from the Committee) taking into account the strategic priorities of the business and shareholder value.

 The annual performance bonus will typically be subject to corporate objectives, which may be operational, financial or strategic in nature and/or personal objectives.
 The Board has discretion to amend the formulaic bonus outcome (up or down) should it not reflect the Board's assessment of overall Company performance, taking into account factors it considers relevant.
 This will help ensure that payments reflect overall Company performance during the period.
-Component Long-term Incentive Plan

-Purpose and link to strategy

-Designed to incentivize the successful execution of the business strategy over the longer term and provide longterm retention.
+Component Purpose and link to strategy Operation Maximum opportunity Performance measures Long-term Designed to incentivize the Under the Amended and Restated There is no defined maximum Awards are granted with a Incentive successful execution of the 2021 Stock Option and Incentive opportunity under the Plans. exercise price no less than Plan business strategy over the Plan (the "Plan"), the Committee the fair market value of th langer term and provide lang may grant aquity based (or each However, the Committee will abarras on the data of arons successful execution of the business strategy over the longer term and provide long-term retention.
 Facilitates share ownership to provide further alignment of the interests of Executive Directors with those of shareholders.
-Operation